-The croquet stroke in a Croquet game is the most difficult stroke for beginners to master.
+The croquet stroke in a Croquet game is usually the most difficult stroke for beginners to master.
 It is also one of the most important and powerful strokes for a competent player.
 In Gateball, sparking is the equivalent of the croquet stroke.
-Sparking is also difficult and requires practice to achieve proficiency.
+Sparking is also difficult, even for experienced Croquet players.
+Just as the croquet stroke requires practice, the sparking stroke also requires practice to achieve proficiency.
 For practice, a simple routine is to set up a gate and, using the ten balls, spark balls through the gate from one side to the other and back again.